 An investment in the Notes involves significant risks.
 Investing in the Notes is not equivalent to investing directly in the Index or its components.
-These risks are explained in more detail in the "Risk Factors" section of the prospectus supplement, including the risk factors discussed under the following headings of the prospectus supplement:
+Some of the risks that apply to an investment in the Notes are summarized below, but we urge you to read the more detailed explanation of risks relating to the Notes generally in the "Risk Factors" section of the prospectus supplement.
+You should not purchase the Notes unless you understand and can bear the risks of investing in the Notes.